 Ever checked out the ingredients on a candy bar wrapper?
 Most of them look more typical of a science lab than a kitchen.
 Fortunately, there’s a better way.
-In this episode of Prep School, Megan Mitchell simplifies a favorite Halloween treat, swapping in better quality ingredients like coconut butter, alternative sugars, coconut oil, and toasted ...
+In this episode of Prep School, Megan Mitchell simplifies a favorite healthy Halloween treat, swapping in better quality ingredients like coconut butter, alternative sugars, coconut oil, and ...

 This treat will make you smile!
 Megan Mitchell transforms this beloved candy bar into a paleo-friendly, vegan, and gluten-free perfection by swapping in almond flour, coconut oil, cashew butter, and dates.
 Plus, the recipe is sweetened with maple syrup, not granulated sugar.